Why the Same Workout Delivers Different Results

 That’s not a problem to fix — it’s simply how human bodies work.

-A More Sustainable Way to Approach Fitness
+A More Sustainable Approach to Fitness

 When you remove the expectation of looking like someone else, something shifts.